NethServer/docs/administrator-manual/en/accounts.rst

 .. note:: The system will refer to the date of the last password change, whichever is the earlier more than 6 months, the server will send an email to indicate that password has expired.
    In this case you need to change the user password.
-   For example, if the last password change was made in January, and the activation of the deadline in October, the system will assume the password changed in January is expired, and notify the user.
+   For example, if the last password change was made in January and the activation of the deadline in October, the system will assume the password changed in January is expired, and notify the user.